 The Mission of the Financial Aid Office is to assist students in obtaining the financial aid necessary to complete their education.
 All students needing assistance should carefully review this section of the catalog and the UMFK website.
 More than three-fourths of the students at UMFK receive assistance through University and Federal student aid programs.
-In addition to its own programs, UMFK participates in all Federal programs including the Pell Grant program, the Federal Supplemental Educational Opportunity Grant (FSEOG) program, the Federal Work Study (FWS) program, the Federal Perkins Loan program and the Federal Direct loan program.
+In addition to its own programs, UMFK participates in all Federal programs including the Pell Grant program, the Federal Supplemental Educational Opportunity Grant (FSEOG) program, the Federal Work Study (FWS) program, and the Federal (Student and Plus) Direct Loan Programs.
 Residents of Maine and other participating states may be eligible to receive state grants and loans as well.
 University grants, scholarships and University work study are available to eligible students.

 Regulations, and policies associated with financial aid can change frequently, so please contact the financial aid office and/or review the financial aid section of the UMFK website to obtain the most current information/materials, and assistance.
 All information in this section is subject to change without notice.